- Provides guidelines for low-cost assessment of greenhouse gas emissions in smallholder farming systems.

 - Students and instructors.

-The entire book is available for free download at Springer.
-Or click a chapter link below to start reading online or download a specific chapter.
-Easily link to references and additional resources from these pages.
+The entire book is available for free to download at Springer.com.
+Or click on a chapter link in the table of contents below to start reading online or download a specific chapter.
+Easily access references and additional resources from these pages!

 In this book, the author team describe concepts and methods for measurement of greenhouse gas emissions and assessment of mitigation options in smallholder agricultural systems, developed as part of the SAMPLES project.
 The SAMPLES (Standard Assessment of Agricultural Mitigation Potential and Livelihoods) system adapts existing internationally accepted methodologies to allow a range of stakeholders to assess greenhouse gas (GHG) emissions from different agricultural activities, to identify how these emissions might be reduced (i.e., mitigation), and to provide data through an online dataset that can be used to aid in these efforts.